Iris-Smok/JoyfulBookstore-PP5/README.md

 | 4   | As a **store owner** I can edit/delete products so that I can make sure the website it up to date
 | 5   | As a **store owner** I can send out newsletter via email so that I keep customers updated with new products
 | 6   | As a **store owner** I have created Facebook shop page to increase traffic on my website
+| 7   | As a **store owner** I can write FAQ's to provide users with information about common questions or concerns

 **Epic: First time User**